philips-ni/fhugo/content/posts/my-toolschain-for-dev.md

 ### <span class="section-num">2.2</span> Homebrew {#homebrew}

-Homebrew is a `package manager` for the macOS to search, install and configure software packages and libraries through the command line.
+Homebrew is a `package manager` for the mac OS to search, install and configure software packages and libraries through the command line.
 It simplifies the package installation by automatically finding and installing the dependencies when you are installing a package.

 ```bash